Book same-day appointments — Call (03) 7057 7284

 Common searches: knee pain osteopath Williamstown, knee pain treatment Newport, knee pain Altona, knee pain clinic Williamstown.

-Common searches: knee pain physio Melbourne CBD, knee pain treatment city, knee pain Melbourne.
+Common searches: knee pain physio Melbourne CBD, knee pain osteopath Melbourne city, knee pain CBD.

 Yes.
 Physiotherapy is highly effective for most knee conditions.
 Our physiotherapists use manual therapy, taping, and progressive exercise rehabilitation to reduce pain, restore movement, and build the strength needed to protect the knee long-term.
 For post-surgical rehabilitation (ACL reconstruction, knee replacement), physiotherapy is essential for a full recovery.